Phenomenal Movie Trailers

 If a trailer can only be considered good if it has mastered the art of tease, then the one for The Godfather might be called a failure.
 Unlike the typical trailer, it was a montage of snapshots spliced together laid out like a moving storyboard with Nino Rota's impactful score augmenting the naked brutality of some of the film's pivotal moments.
 Moments which quite frankly gave too much away from the movie.

-Thankfully because there was so much information squeezed into that trailer, when it came to actually seeing the film, nothing was spoiled, since virtually all of it went over my head.
+Thankfully because there was so much information squeezed into that trailer, when it came to actually seeing the film, nothing was spoiled.
+All of it simply went over my head.
 All I remembered was my reaction and feelings rather than what actually happened.

 Before I had seen the Godfather, I was never really much of a movie guy.
 I sat in that comfort zone of blockbuster films and never ventured out any further than the odd art film.
 I knew it was a big deal but just never got round to it.
 Only when I stumbled upon this trailer on a dvd given away free by hmv did I get that obligatory shot in the arm.